- Cybersecurity Fundamentals

 Cybersecurity experts aren’t developers, and, despite having some similar skill sets, they can have very different focuses.

-A developer’s focus is writing code that does its job, is efficient, and is shipped on schedule.
+A developer’s focus is on writing code that does its job, is efficient, and is shipped on schedule.

 That said, while hackers aren’t developers, having familiarity with a language or two is a huge asset for a hacker.